Skip to content

 INTERCOM — end-to-end encrypted peer-to-peer

 INTERCOM is usually the payload of a transport message (ESCALATE or PROPAGATE) so it reaches its destination through the mesh.
 Intermediate nodes forward it without being able to read it.
+The recipient is not hidden from them.
+The outer target_pubkey field is cleartext, and each node reads it to decide whether to consume the frame or pass it on.

 Request/response — QUERY